taataa/tapspace/docs/tutorial/index.md

 Great!

-## Add elements to the space

-Default size, positioning....

-Why size?
-Unlike normal web pages, the space is infinite.
-Therefore, we must set the size for the elements.
-The default size is 256x256 pixels.

-The anchor point defines the default point on the element.
-For example, if you place the element at viewport (200,100) the element will be moved so that its anchor point aligns with the viewport at (200,100).

-Now we can add the element to the space.
-First we have to create an *origin plane*.

-    const plane = space.createPlane()

-The origin plane works as the *frame of reference* for the content.
-If you are familiar with photo editing software, You can thing the origin planes as the *main layers*.
-Simply, an origin plane gives rise to a coordinate system, that you can use to position your content content.
-The space can have many origin planes.

-    const firstLayer = space.createPlane()
-    const secondLayer = space.createPlane()

-Does the space itself have a coordinate system?
-No. In order to achieve infinite zoomability, Tapspace has no fixed world coordinates.
-You must always define positions relative to things like the viewport, planes, or elements.

-    const viewport = space.getViewport()
-    plane.add(hello, viewport.at({ x: 200, y: 100 }))

-The code above will append our hello element into the plane element.
-The hello element will be placed so that its anchor matches the viewport at the specified position.

-## Move the element
+## Step 3: Positioning and sizing space elements

 Tapspace follows right-handed coordinate system.
 The three axes are perpendicular to each other.
 The default orientation is x-axis right, y-axis down, and z-axis away from the viewer.

 <p><img src="coordinates_directions_512.png" width="300" height="300" title="Right handed coordinate system"></p>

-Space elements can be rotated around their *anchor point* causing their inner x- and y-axes be rotated also.
+Unlike normal web pages, the space is infinite.
+Web browsers like to stretch HTML elements to the width of their container but in infinite space this does not make sense.
+Therefore, each space element has a fixed size.
+The default size is 256x256 pixels and resizing is easy:

+    hello.setSize({ w: 400, h: 200 })

+Fortunately, the inner contents of space elements do not need fixed size.
+The browsers lay out the contents as usual, treating the space element as the container.

+Each space element has also an *anchor*.
+The anchor gives the otherwise rectangular element a single point-like location in space.
+This simplifies element placement, for example:

+    hello.moveTo(basis.at(50, 20))

+Set the anchor with `setAnchor` method:

+    hello.setAnchor({ x: 200, y: 100 })

+You can also specify the size and anchor when creating the element:

+    const world = tapspace.element('<strong>world!</strong>', {
+      size: { w: 400, h: 200 },
+      anchor: { x: 200, y: 100 }
+    })

+In addition to positioning, the anchor acts as the default pivot point when you scale or rotate the element:

-    const deg15 = Math.PI / 12
+    const deg45 = Math.PI / 4
-    hello.rotateBy(deg15)
+    hello.rotateBy(deg45)

+Also, such transformation methods usually allow a custom pivot point to override the anchor:

+    hello.rotateBy(deg45, hello.atTopRight())

 You can move the element around with the [translateBy(vec)](../api#tapspacecomponentsabstractplanetranslateby) method.